How to Add a Shortcode in WordPress Website?

 WordPress, just like other CMSs, offers plenty of built-in features.
 However, customers can ask for more!
 For all imaginable wishes, WordPress website maintenance agencies create custom WordPress plugins.
 Here comes one of the cases like this.
 Our customer wished to make their content — in particular, quizzes — easily embeddable on their WordPress site.
 No sooner said than done!
-WishDesk team created a custom WordPress plugin to fulfil this wish.
+WishDesk team created a custom WordPress plugin to insert shortcodes to any webpage.
 Read more details right now on how to add a WordPress shortcode to your site.

 The idea of a shortcode embedding feature